ThinkAboutRek/SharpEdges/README.md

 ```

 **Expected Output**:
-- Threads will process flashcards concurrently, displaying the flashcard question and answer pairs.
+- Generates a matrix (10,000 x 10,000) with random values between 0 and 255.
+- Applies **sharpening** and **edge detection** filters.
+- Saves the resulting images as `.png` files in the project directory:
+  - `original_matrix.png`
+  - `sharpened_matrix.png`
+  - `edge_detected_matrix.png`
+- Displays execution time and sample matrix data (10x10) in the terminal.

 ---

-### **Task 2: Multi-threaded Task Processing**
+### **Task 2: Multi-threaded Image Processing**
 **Description**:
-Task 2 demonstrates multi-threaded task processing without using built-in thread pools.
-It implements custom worker threads to process tasks in parallel, ensuring thread safety and correct execution.
+Task 2 demonstrates multi-threaded image processing using custom worker threads to process large matrices with sharpening and edge detection filters.

 **Run Command**:
 ```bash
 java src.Task2
 ```

-**Parameters**:
-This task does not take additional arguments.
+**Input**:
+- The user is prompted to enter the number of threads.
+- Press **Enter** to auto-detect the available CPU cores.

 **Expected Output**:
-- Multiple threads will process tasks concurrently, showcasing parallel execution.
-- Logs display the thread responsible for each task and task completion status.
+- Processes a large matrix (10,000 x 10,000) concurrently using specified threads.
+- Applies **sharpening** and **edge detection** filters in parallel.
+- Saves the resulting images as `.png` files:
+  - `sharpened_matrix_mt.png`
+  - `edge_detected_matrix_mt.png`
+- Displays execution time and validation status against the single-threaded "gold standard."

 ---

 ### **Task 3: Custom Thread Pool and Latency Simulation**
 **Description**:
-Task 3 simulates network latency, custom thread pools, and graceful shutdown.
+Task 3 implements a custom thread pool to simulate network latency, manage tasks concurrently, and ensure a graceful shutdown.

 **Run Command**:
 ```bash